 star in her eye.

-She didn’t twinkle but instead
+She didn’t sparkle but instead

 radiated white-hot heat

-that scorched those who got
+scorching those who got

-I feel for the girl with a
+I fell for the girl with a

 star in her eye.